ibm-cloud-docs/containers/ts-storage-vpc-file-snapshot-restore.md

 ```
 {: screen}

 You might see this error if you have deleted the original PVC that was used to create the snapshot.
-This results in the removal of all of its respective snapshots.
-Another possilbe reason is that you manually deleted the snapshot from your VPC resources.
+This results in the removal of all of each of its snapshots.
+Another possible reason is that you manually deleted the snapshot from your VPC resources.
 {: tsCauses}